What Is the Difference Between Xbox 360 Models?

 The Xbox 360 Elite comes packed with a 120 GB hard drive.
 Your 360 can fill up fast, and with this roomy bad boy, you'll never have to delete anything ever again.
 At $299 dollars, it is the most pricey of the available models, but still a great value.
 Costing only one hundred dollars more than little brother Premium, the Elite comes with a $150 hard drive, making this a $50 savings.

-Slim Xbox 360 replaced the Elite line.
+The Xbox 360 Slim replaced the Elite line.
 Here are the differences between the two:

 - The Slim Xbox 360 features a 250 Gig hard drive.
 The Elite generally has a 120 Gig while the Arcade has no hard drive.